 I know that no matter how careful I am, junk is going to get into my body.

-In our world today, it is pretty much impossible to stay away from every chemical, pesticide, additive, preservative, and other junk.
-Not only does our food carry some of these things, our environment does as well.
+In our world today, it is pretty much impossible to stay away from every chemical, pesticide, additive, preservative, and other negative influences.
+Not only does our food carry some of these things, but our environment also does as well.
 Since I can’t get away from it all, I must provide my body with some help to “detox.”

 This is one of the reasons I love bone broth.

 Did you know that not all broths are equally healthy?

 In order to get the most “Bang” from our broth, we need to be sure the ones we are consuming are packed with the biggest punch.

 There are actually 3 different types of “broth.”